 PureCloud is Service Provider Level 1 compliant with PCI DSS version 3.2.

 Can I review the PureCloud Attestation of Compliance (AOC) for PCI DSS?

 PureCloud may distribute the PCI DSS AOC to interested parties after they execute a non-disclosure agreement (NDA) with PureCloud.

-To receive an NDA from PureCloud, contact your Genesys Advisor (GA) or sales account executive.
+To receive an NDA from PureCloud, contact your Customer Success Manager or sales account executive.

 What features and deployment models are PCI DSS compliant?

 Secure Pause and Secure Call Flows have been validated by an external Qualified Security Assessor as Level 1 PCI DSS-compliant.
 Both Secure Pause and Secure Call Flows are certified for PCI Compliance with either local Edge devices or with virtual edges and PureCloud Voice in any deployment region.